 WHY ARE AIR VENTS NEAR THE WINDOW?

 Windows allow heat and cold to transfer easily.
-If you place the vent in front of the window, it will create a curtain that will allow you to regulate the air temperature inside.
+If the vent is placed in front of the window, it will create a curtain that will allow you to regulate the air temperature inside.

 For example: If it is very cold outside, the vent in front of the window will blow warm air, keeping the cold air from transferring through the window into your space.
 This is how your home stays warm and cozy, regardless of all the windows transferring outdoor temperatures.

-It is also important not to put the vents too close to the windows, to avoid air loss from the vent.
+It is also important for the vents to not be too close to the windows, to avoid air loss from the vent.

 WHAT IS HVAC LOAD HANDLING CAPACITY?

 Load handling capacity refers to how well an HVAC system can work to its maximum output capacity.
-A maxed-out capacity would be top efficiency performance.
+A system operating at capacity should be achieving peak efficiency performance.

 THE RIGHT SIZED HVAC SYSTEM

 It’s important to note that not all systems should work to their full capacity because it can cause stress on the system and overwork itself.
-That’s why if you design the HVAC system to be slightly oversized, it can work to fulfill the heating and cooling needs at utmost efficiency, without overworking the system.
-When considering the right size, you will need to determine the size of each room and the overall building.
+That’s why if the HVAC is designed system to be slightly oversized, it can work to fulfill the heating and cooling needs at optimal efficiency, without overworking the system.
+When considering the right size, it is important to calculate the size of the system based on the size of the rooms, overall area of the home, and amount of heat gain/loss.

 HVAC SYSTEMS THAT ARE TOO BIG / TOO SMALL

-Be careful, creating an HVAC system that is too oversized can cause a bigger problem.
+Creating an HVAC system that is too oversized can lead to unwanted problems.
 An HVAC system that is too big will become very inefficient, increase energy costs and risk of repair.
 A system that is too small will not properly heat or cool the area, and can also cause stress on the system.

 WHERE DO AIR RETURNS GO IN THE HOME?